Bay Area Southwest passengers scared after deadly emergency

 "There days there are so many risks," said passenger Mary Frances.

 Southwest has 500 737-700s in its fleet.
-That's they type of plane involved in the incident.
+That's the type of plane involved in the incident.

+The plane was recently in Sacramento and Oakland prior to its emergency landing according to flight tracking site, Flight Aware.

 Click here for a look at recent stories and videos about emergency landings here in the Bay Area and across the country.